vega/altair/doc/user_guide/data.rst

 :class:`VConcatChart`, :class:`HConcatChart`, :class:`RepeatChart`,
 and :class:`FacetChart`) accepts a dataset as its first argument.

-While the most common way to provide Altair with a dataset is via a pandas DataFrame, there are many different ways of specifying a dataset:
+There are many different ways of specifying a dataset:

 - as a `Pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
 - as a :class:`Data` or related object (i.e. :class:`UrlData`, :class:`InlineData`, :class:`NamedData`)